 Toe Kick Treasure Trove

 A wall-mounted toilet-paper holder is an excellent place to stash cash, as a thief most likely won't check it.
 Those hollow plastic or metal spring-loaded roll holders offer enough space to store at least a few hundreds.
 Pull the pieces apart, then carefully roll the money inside so it still leaves room for the spring.
-Pre-made roll-holder safes are also available on Amazon.
+Pre-made roll-holder safes are also available.

 False Electrical Outlets

 A fake electrical outlet that looks just like the live outlets in your home is another place to store small valuables.
 Install one of these at the same level as other electrical outlets for the most realism.
 The downside: An outlet-shaped safe requires cutting a hole in the wall.
 Many of these include the tools necessary for installation.

 Another option: If your home has an outlet or light switch box installed, without any live connected electrical wires, you won't have to cut holes or buy an outlet safe.
 Just store items in a small container that fits in the outlet box, then add an outlet cover and a non-connected outlet.
 It looks just like the real thing because it is, sans electricity.
 The space behind an old unused phone jack or cable wall plate will also work, with a little creative retooling.

 Oh, the Iron-y